 3. Get support

-Ask your friends, family, fellow rescue volunteers, neighbours, colleauges – anyone you can – if they’ll help you doorknock and search.
+Ask your friends, family, fellow rescue volunteers, neighbours, colleagues – anyone you can – if they’ll help you door knock and search.
 Moral support at this stressful time is very helpful.
-We’ve found people are also more comfortable if there are two people doorknocking, rather than one.
+We’ve found people are also more comfortable if there are two people door knocking, rather than one.

 Ready for next step?

-Now that you have everything you need, it’s time to start doorknocking your neighbours and asking to search their properties.
+Now that you have everything you need, it’s time to start doorknocking your neighbours and asking to set up wildlife cameras or search their properties after dark.